JetBrains/ring-ui/README.md

 ## Is jQuery available?

-Instead of jQuery Ring UI uses modern DOM APIs, [DOM 4 polyfill](https://github.com/WebReflection/dom4) (should be imported via `import 'dom4;'`) and some handy helpers located in `dom` component. `jqLite` is still available for Angular.js components, however its usage is not recommended.
+Instead of jQuery Ring UI uses modern DOM APIs, [DOM 4 polyfill](https://github.com/WebReflection/dom4) (should be imported via `import 'dom4;'`) and some handy helpers located in the `dom` component. `jqLite` is still available for Angular.js components, however, using it is not recommended.

 ## Wallaby support